 Major news from the band!: "We are very excited to announce our Winter 2015 Midwest/East Coast Tour.
 These are going to be really special shows, and we can't wait to play for you."
 Tickets on sale now!

-Carrie's memoir, to be released Oct 27th, will be titled: Hunger Makes Me a Modern Girl: A Memoir, and will be published by Penguin/Riverhead Books.
+Carrie's memoir, to be released Oct 27th, will be titled: Hunger Makes Me a Modern Girl: A Memoir, and will be published by Riverhead Books in the US and Virago Books in the UK.
 More details and tour locations at a later date.
 Pre-Order.

 Here’s the official description: "Before Carrie Brownstein became a music icon, she was a young girl growing up in the Pacific Northwest just as it was becoming the setting for one the most important movements in rock history.
 Seeking a sense of home and identity, she would discover both while moving from spectator to creator in experiencing the power and mystery of a live performance.
 With Sleater-Kinney, Brownstein and her bandmates rose to prominence in the burgeoning underground feminist punk-rock movement that would define music and pop culture in the 1990s.
 They would be cited as "America's best rock band" by legendary music critic Greil Marcus for their defiant, exuberant brand of punk that resisted labels and limitations, and redefined notions of gender in rock.